Network Signflip Parallel Analysis for Selecting the Embedding Dimension: Conclusion

 A natural direction for future work is to develop a better practical understanding of how to choose the quantile $\quantile$ and number of trials $T$ in NetFlipPA.
-While the choice of $\quantile$ and $T$ typically do not have a major impact for large networks (due to high-dimensional concentration phenomena), they can significantly impact the trade-off between Type I error and statistical power for smaller networks.
+While the choice of $\quantile$ and $T$ typically do not have a major impact for large networks (as illustrated in \cref{sec:qT:experiment}), they can significantly impact the trade-off between Type I error and statistical power for smaller networks.
 Another direction for future work is to develop techniques for networks that contain both weakly distinguishable community structure and strongly distinguishable community structure.
 Strongly distinguishable community structure can produce very large signal eigenvalues that are not easily destroyed by signflipping, which can in turn lead to over-estimation of the spectral noise floor and cause weakly distinguishable community structure to be overlooked.
 This problem is a challenge for parallel analysis methods in general, where it often goes under the name ``shadowing''.
+It would also be interesting to study the performance of NetFlipPA in the context of moderately sparse graphs, possibly exhibiting moderate or severe degree heterogeneity.
+In such settings, it is expected that augmenting NetFlipPA with graph regularization techniques would be needed to ensure underlying high-dimensional concentration and thus accurate performance (e.g., see \cite{le2017concentration, zhang2024fundamental}).
 Finally, given recent renewed interest in signed networks \cite{cucuringu2019sponge,feng2020testing,pensky2024signed:arxiv:v2,tang2025population}, it might also be interesting to extend NetFlipPA to signed networks, or to more general edge-weighted networks.

 \appendices \crefalias{section}{appendix}